+Original Research Article

 Field-Based Disease Indexing of Soybean Genotypes Against Yellow Mosaic Virus

 Abstract

 Yellow Mosaic Virus (YMV) is a major biotic constraint to soybean (Glycine max L. Merrill) production in India, significantly reducing yield and productivity.
 To identify resistant sources and characterize genetic variability for YMV resistance, a field experiment was conducted during the Kharif 2023 season at the experimental field, Department of Genetics and Plant Breeding, College of Agriculture, RVSKVV, Gwalior, Madhya Pradesh.
 The experimental site is located in a semi-arid agro-climatic zone and experienced an average rainfall of 907.7 mm during the cropping season.
 Ninety-two diverse soybean genotypes, including three checks viz., JS 20-98, JS20-34 and RVSM 2011-35, were evaluated under natural epiphytotic conditions using a Randomized Block Design with two replications.
 Spreader rows of the highly susceptible variety JS335 were also planted to ensure uniform YMV inoculum pressure.
 Disease severity was scored based on a standardized 0–5 scale, wherein lower scores indicated higher resistance.
 Substantial variability was observed in disease response, with genotypes categorized as highly resistant, resistant, moderately resistant, moderately susceptible, susceptible, or highly susceptible.
 Genotypes such as RVS 23-1, RVS 23-8, JS 20-98, PS 1693 and PS 1696 exhibited high levels of resistance, remaining asymptomatic or showing negligible symptoms.
 In contrast, JS335 and RVS2001-4 displayed high susceptibility, validating their role as spreader lines.
 The identification of genotypes with moderate to high resistance highlights their potential utility in breeding programmes.
 These findings provide a valuable foundation for the development of YMV-resistant soybean cultivars.
 Future integration with molecular markers and gene expression studies will accelerate resistance breeding and contribute to sustainable soybean cultivation in YMV-endemic regions.